deis/deis/contrib/vagrant/README.md

     interface and has more features, like being able to add clients to permission groups.

 3. Now you can follow the standard deis setup:
-  * If your running a local chef server you should adjust the `Gemfile` and make sure the version of berkshelf is 3.0.x.
-This is needed for the `--ssl-verify=false` to work correctly.
+  * If you're running a local chef server, you should adjust the `Gemfile` and make sure the version of berkshelf is 3.0.x.
+This is needed for the `--ssl-verify` option to work correctly.
   ```bash
   bundle install # Installs gem files like the knife tool
   berks install # Downloads the relevant cookbooks
   # '--ssl-verify' is only needed when using a local Chef Server
   berks upload [--ssl-verify=false] # Upload the cookbooks to the Chef Server
   ```

 4. The Controller needs to be able to run Vagrant commands on your host machine.
 It does this via SSH.
 Therefore you will need a running SSH server open on port 22 and a means to broadcast your hostname to local DNS.